About the City Swim Project

 By February 2014, Buffalo City Swim Racers had only been around for two years, but they had already grown into a successful youth program.
 They were constantly creating more partnerships, expanding their pool use, and increasing the number of schools they worked with.
 Two partnerships in particular showed where BCSR were heading: becoming an official local chapter of USA Swimming was a big step towards expansion, while officially partnering with the City of Buffalo solidified their local roots.
 In 2016, BCSR followed through on both directions.
 Mike Switalski took the mission of Buffalo City Swim Racers national by joining the USA Swimming Diversity, Equity and Inclusion National Committee, while the program continued to partner with more local schools to continue building on the success they had in Buffalo.

 Buffalo City Swim Racers had been expanding on a regular basis, but nothing was as great as the steps taken in 2019.
-The rapid growth taken in this year started when BCSR was awarded a major capacity grant from the Ralph C. Williams Jr. Foundation to hire a full-time staff.
+The rapid growth taken in this year started when BCSR was awarded a major capacity grant from the Ralph C. Wilson Jr. Foundation to hire a full-time staff.
 With these structural changes on the way, the organization prepared by acquiring permanent office space and becoming a fully independent non-profit.
 Today, BCSR are more prepared for their future than ever.
 They are facing the challenges of Covid-19 head on by continuing to expand their network of partner schools and preparing for pool reopening.
 Mike Switalski’s appointment as a member of USA Swimming’s National Diversity committee has been renewed.
 Despite their growing profile, Buffalo City Swim Racers are continuing to pursue the goal they were founded on: To make a positive impact in diverse communities by providing safe access and a supportive environment for the sport of swimming.

 In 2021, Buffalo City Swim Racers changed its name to City Swim Project.
 The operating organization as well as the learn-to-swim program will be recognized as City Swim Project.
 The competitive team will be recognized as the Buffalo Tide, a program of the City Swim Project.